These are the best games available on the Oculus Quest 2

 Making dinosaurs scary again

 I was still in elementary school when the first Jurassic Park movie came out, and I'll never forget the wonder and horror that ensued.
-The concept was so fresh and the dinosaurs were absolutely terrifying; the latter, in particular, a concept that none of the many sequels managed to capture.
+The concept was so fresh, and the dinosaurs were absolutely terrifying; the latter, in particular, was a concept that none of the many sequels captured.
 The many tense moments in that kitchen scene alone can be felt throughout the entirety of Jurassic World Aftermath.

-You (stupidly) take a job to recover some lost data on good old Isla Nublar — two years after the fall of Jurassic World might I add — and predictably crash land when a group of Pteranodons obliterates your aircraft.
+You (stupidly) take a job to recover some lost data on good old Isla Nublar — two years after the fall of Jurassic World, might I add — and predictably crash land when a group of Pteranodons obliterates your aircraft.
 Once you make it to the facility, you realize the raptors are still hanging around and are ready to play cat and mouse with you while you are just trying to escape for your life.

 Like any good stealth survival horror game, Jurassic World Aftermath makes you feel totally helpless against these creatures.
 There are no weapons and no real way to defend yourself.
 You just have a wrist-mounted gadget that can be used to activate old electronics remotely, along with a series of lockers, desks, and other debris to hide yourself in during the adventure.
 It's an astounding sensation of fear that's primal in nature and nearly flawless in execution.
 It's also just the first half of the series, which might be even more exciting than running from a hungry carnivore. —Nick Sutrich